 First of all, you want to make sure to read your middle school’s (or elementary school’s) rules for market day.

 You don’t want your child to put in all that work and effort, only to not be allowed to sell anything!

-Next, you want to do at least one practice run with whatever they’re making, plus how they want to display it and distribute it.
+Next, you want to do at least one practice run with whatever they’re making, plus how they want to display it (could use these Market Day display ideas from Dollar Tree) and distribute it.

 For example, if you choose to make the Unicorn body butter recipe from below and package it in the ice-cream cone (with live-scooping for more sales), then you’ll want your child to practice:

 - Creating the recipe and using it to make sure it’s good